Petroperú: Other refinery Projects

-Modernize Petroperu
+Modernize Petroperú

-In December 2013, at a press conference, the then head of the Ministry of Economy and Finance, Luis Miguel Castilla, pointed out that the modernization project for the Talara Refinery is part of “a much larger initiative” to modernize Petroperu.
+In December 2013, at a press conference, the then head of the Ministry of Economy and Finance, Luis Miguel Castilla, pointed out that the modernization project for the Talara Refinery is part of “a much larger initiative” to modernize Petroperú.
 "The approved bill, which will be sent to Congress for debate and approval, includes an administrative and business unit reorganization, which will ensure the financial reorganization and sustainability of the company's operations," he said.
 It also includes a very aggressive plan to "install good corporate governance practices," as the main oil companies in the world have.
 Also, the modernization plan includes a strategy to open the company's capital to private partners, up to 49%, and to be listed on the Stock Exchange, a target for the following months and years.
 "Another part of the company's share package within the 49% that will be offered on the stock market will be destined to a citizen participation program," he announced.
 Castilla emphasizes that the incorporation of private capital "is essential" to modernize and accelerate better management processes within the company.